soleilmeade/cool-shades/README.md

 ## About the product

 The new product, Rock-N-Stroll, are a pair of Bluetooth Bone Conduction Sunglasses that use cutting-edge technology to play music without the need for headphones.

+### OBJECTIVES

+Educate customers on bone-conductive technology
+Inform customers about the sunglasses specifications, ex: key terms Measure engagement on the website
+Capture customer information